-Tourism in Pakistan is making a slow comeback, this is an incredible country with a warm and generous people and I strongly recommend that those visiting Hunza get in touch with Rehman.
+Tourism in Pakistan is making a comeback and Pakistan is poised to be the next big thing, this is an incredible country with a warm and generous people and I strongly recommend that those visiting Hunza get in touch with Rehman.

 I spent a wonderful five days hiking across glaciers, camping under the stars, hanging out with his family and getting to grips with the realities of a more relaxed pace of life.

 Rehman is a skilled guide and knows all of the best places in the Hunza valley.

 If you choose to visit they will make you feel incredibly welcome and will provide you with food, a place to sleep, and take you on adventures. if you want to go on a real adventure; Rehman is your man!